- Annual Events

 On Tuesday evenings starting at 7:00 pm, the Issaquah Parks & Recreation hosts this popular free concert series at the Community Center.
 Come early for picnicking or enjoy concessions available by the Kiwanis Club of Issaquah.
 The event is sponsored by the Issaquah Arts Commission and many of our generous local businesses.

-The Issaquah Salmon Days Festival is the annual celebration of returning salmon to the lakes, streams and downtown hatchery with a weekend of non-stop FREE activities.
+Sponsored by the Chamber of Commerce, The Issaquah Salmon Days Festival is the annual celebration of returning salmon to the lakes, streams and downtown hatchery with a weekend of non-stop FREE activities.
 Attracting more than 180,000 visitors in two days, the Festival includes a Grande Parade, a marketplace of more than 250 artists, Foods of the World, the Field of Fun and five stages of live entertainment.
 The hatchery offers exhibits with knowledgeable docents along with many more fun events and activities the whole family can enjoy!

 For the past 42 years, the Issaquah Salmon Days Festival has been the annual community celebration.